 Your vet might recommend feeding this bland diet for two days before slowly reintroducing your kitty’s usual diet.
 Simply mix some of the regular diet with the bland diet, increasing the amount of the regular diet with every meal.
 If your kitty is tolerating it all without vomiting, that’s a good sign.

 Strategies for Reducing Hairballs That Cause Vomiting

 You might even consider adding a small amount of olive oil to your pet’s food.
-A teaspoon per week may help your kitty’s digestion and help her pass the hair through her stool, rather than throwing it up.
-As an alternative, you might try a teaspoon of melted butter added to your pet’s food, which will serve the same purpose as the olive oil.
+A teaspoon per week may help your kitty’s digestion and help her pass the hair through her stool rather than throwing it up.
+Your veterinarian can provide personalized guidance on whether this would be appropriate for your pet.

-Yet another option is pure canned pumpkin, which can also be added to your pet’s food to help keep her digestion system running smoothly, and to keep those hairballs moving through.
+Yet another option is to add a bit more fiber to your cat’s diet.
+This, too, could help ensure that the hair your cat swallows while grooming will move through her digestive tract and come out in her stools.
+For example, you might opt to try pure canned pumpkin, which can be added to your pet’s food to help keep her digestive system running smoothly, and to keep those hairballs moving through.

 What About Vomiting That’s Caused by Motion Sickness?

 Does your cat experience nausea and vomiting when you travel with her?
 This is a common problem, especially among kitties that aren’t used to traveling.